major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

 **Congrats.
 You (more or less) just learned how write testable code!**.

+### The primary wins of DI

+Not only does this decoupling make your code _testable_, but it improves the following characteristics of your code:

+- Testability: We can substitute expensive to infrastructure components for mock ones during testing.
+- Substitutability: If we program against an interface, we enable a **plugin architecture** adhering to the [Liskov Substitution Principle](/articles/solid-principles/solid-typescript/), which makes it incredibly easy for us to swap out valid plugins, and program against code that doesn't yet exist.
+Because the interface defines the _shape_ of the dependency, all we need to do to substitute the current dependency is create a new one that adheres to the contract defined by the interface.
+See [this article](/articles/enterprise-typescript-nodejs/clean-nodejs-architecture/) to dive deeper on that.
+- Flexibility: Adhering to the [Open Closed Principle](/articles/solid-principles/solid-typescript/), a system should be open for extension but closed for modification.
+That  means if we want to extend the system, we need only create a new plugin in order to extend the current behavior.
+- Delegation: **Inversion of Control** is the phenomenon we observe when we delegate behavior to be implemented by someone else, but provide the hooks/plugins/callbacks to do so.
+We design the current component to _invert_ control to another one.
+Lots of web frameworks are built on this principle.

 ### Inversion of Control & IoC Containers

 Applications get much larger than just two components.